-Total credits in the program 120 Block transfer credit for two-year business diploma (excluding Ontario) 60 Block transfer credit for Ontario two-year business diploma 45 Block transfer credit for Ontario three-year business diploma up to 75 Required credits (Years 3 and 4) for two-year diploma 27 Required credits (Years 3 and 4) for Ontario three-year diploma 27 A minimum of 12 Business and Administrative Studies credits must be at the 400 level (including ADMN 404).
-12 OPTIONS Senior (300/400) level Business and Administrative Studies credits 15 Ontario three-year diploma 9 Senior (300/400) level Non "Business and Administrative Studies" credits 18 Ontario three-year diploma 9
+120

+60

+45

+up to 75

+27

+27

+12

+15

+9

+18

+9

 Residency requirement: A minimum of 30 credits, including ADMN 404 , must be obtained through Athabasca University in Years 3 and 4.
-30

-tion with Distinction or Great Distinction.
-At least 24 credits must be obtained a Athabasca University in order to be considered.
-24

-Maxim um Prior Learning Assessment and Recognition (PLAR) credits 9

-Years 1 and 2 (60 credits)
+30 Graduation with Distinction or Great Distinction.
+At least 24 credits must be obtained through Athabasca University in order to be considered.
+24 Maximum Prior Learning Assessment and Recognition (PLAR) credits 9 Very 1 and 2 (CO exadite)

-AU-appr oved college diploma

-Years 3 and 4

-edits for two-year diploma edits for Ontario three-year diploma
+60 credits for two-year diploma 45 credits for Ontario three-year diploma

-1. BUS SINESS-FIELD DIPLOMA-HOLDER ROUTE

-Require d Courses (27 credits for two-year diploma and Ontario three-year diploma)
+Required Courses (27 credits for two-year diploma and Ontario three-year diploma)

 ACCT 355 Cost Analysis (3)

 ACCT 356 Strategic and Competitive Analysis (3)

 CMIS 351 Management Information Systems (3)

 FNCE 370 Overview of Corporate Finance (3)

 MATH 244 Business Mathematics

 MATH or

 260 Calculus for Social Sciences and Economics Recommended for students who wish to pursue 400-level FNCE or 400-level MGSC courses.

 MATH 265 or (3)

 Introduction to Calculus I

 MATH 270 or

+The content on these pages was captured on July 21, 2016 and is effective September 1, 2016.
+The online Calendar is the official version.
+If there are any discrepancies between

+this publication and the online version, the online Calendar will be binding.